tensorflow/hub/docs/creating.md

 Module publishers should implement a [common signature](common_signatures/index.md) when possible, so that consumers can easily exchange modules and find the best one for their problem.

+## Real example
+Take a look at our [text embedding module exporter](https://github.com/tensorflow/hub/blob/master/examples/text_embeddings/export.py) for a real-world example of how to create a module from a common text embedding format.